hillal20/react-advanced-typescript/READ_Node.md

 ## 76 ** node server handles millions of call at the same time
 A Node.js server can handle millions of calls at the same time in a similar way to an Express server by utilizing a technique called "event-driven, non-blocking I/O".
 This allows the server to handle multiple requests simultaneously, as it can handle multiple events (such as incoming requests) at the same time without waiting for any one event to be fully processed before moving on to the next.
 Additionally, a load balancer can be used in front of the Node.js server to distribute incoming traffic across multiple servers, allowing the system to handle even more requests.
 Caching and optimizing database queries can also help to improve the performance of the Node.js server in handling high levels of traffic.

+## 77 ** Nullish coalescing ??  (it returns the right side if there is a null or undefined in the left side )

+const nullValue = null;
+const emptyText = ""; // falsy but never null or undifined const someNumber = 42;
+let  undefinedValue;

+ const valA = nullValue ?? "default for A";
+ const valB = emptyText ?? "default for B";
+ const valC = someNumber ?? "default for c";
+ const valD = undefinedValue ?? "default for D"

+console.log(valA); // "default for A"
+console.log(valB); // "" (as the empty string is not null or undefined) console.log(valC); // 42
+console.log(valD); // "default for D"